github/docs/data/reusables/actions/azure-vnet-next-steps-links.md

 {% ifversion ghec %}

+{% data reusables.actions.azure-vnet-enterprise-policy %}

-For procedures to configure Azure private networking at the enterprise level, see "[AUTOTITLE](/admin/configuration/configuring-private-networking-for-hosted-compute-products/configuring-private-networking-for-github-hosted-runners-in-your-enterprise)."
+For procedures to configure Azuzre private networking at the enterprise level, see "[AUTOTITLE](/admin/configuration/configuring-private-networking-for-hosted-compute-products/configuring-private-networking-for-github-hosted-runners-in-your-enterprise)."

+For procedures to configure Azure private networking at the organization level, see "[AUTOTITLE](/organizations/managing-organization-settings/configuring-private-networking-for-github-hosted-runners-in-your-organization)."

 {% endif %}